 Step 2.
 Press a specific key when you see a prompt at the first boot screen, like this, "Press ESC to enter BIOS".
 Also, if your computer is fast boot mode, you don't need to press any key.

 Step 3.
-Go to the "Boot" tab and use the up arrow to move the USB drive to the top.
+Go to the "Boot" tab and set the USB drive as the first option using up arrow.

 Step 4.
 Press "F10" to save changes and restart your computer with USB dive.